leiko57/SikioDB/README.md

 wasm-pack build --target web --release
 ```

+## Contributing

+Found a bug or have a feature request?
+Open an [Issue](https://github.com/seiko1337/SikioDB/issues/new).
+PRs are welcome!

 ## License

 This project is licensed under AGPLv3.

 If you want to use SikioDB in a proprietary (closed-source) commercial project and cannot comply with AGPL requirements, please contact me at **keiko1337@proton.me** for a commercial license.